Key areas for engagement

 Key engagement themes

 Schools Engagement, Widening Participation and Access

-- Being a school governor (and participating in the College School Governor’s network).
+- Being a school governor and joining the College’s School Governor’s Network.

 Activities seeking to engage our local communities in White City, South Kensington, and around our other campuses.
 Such activities could include: